vidstack/vidstack.io/src/routes/docs/player/getting-started/player-foundation.md

 # Player Foundation

-In this section, we'll go through some of the basics of working with the Vidstack Player.
+In this section, we'll go through some of the basics of working with Vidstack Player.
 The 'Core Concepts' section dives deeper into what we'll be covering here; this page only contains a high-level overview.